gravitational/teleport/rfd/0157-aws-eks-discover.md

 ## Scope

-This RFD focuses on Amazon EKS clusters.
+This RFD focuses on Amazon EKS clusters, specifically it applies to EKS clusters that use API_AND_CONFIG_MAP or API access mode.
 A similar approach can be taken later for other specialized Kubernetes providers, such as
 Azure AKS and Google GKE.

 ## Details